 "I'm pissed at you because I'm pissed at me because I actually care that it's been ten years, and this is the first I've seen of you."

 She wasn't sure what to say.
 But he saved her, rising quickly, striding down the path and back to the main street.

-She let him go as she sat and tried to make sense of how it felt to be home, thinking about Reggie and her mom and dad.
+She sat and let him go, trying to make sense of how it felt to be home, thinking about Reggie and her mom and dad.
 She wondered how they were doing, and had to fight the urge to go home.

 She'd promised herself she wouldn't do it.
 Not again.

 Slowly she got up and followed Rube, making her way eventually to Der Waffle Haus.

 Kiffany—still with the same sweet smile—beamed when she saw her.
 "Aren't you a sight for sore eyes?"